seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

 This will be discussed in frankness with the students at the opening of the course.
 When content creation becomes so cheap and generic, there is an urgency or at least a benefit to develop one's singular personality and reasoning capabilities.
 This is true from a pragmatic perspective (to find a job one would better be distinguishable from the dozens of other applicants), and from a humanistic perspective (is a life truly lived if we are replicants of each others?).

-# Example: The file of an in-class assignment for the class on "definitions of data and how does it create business value"
+# Example: The file of an in-class assignment

+... for the class on "definitions of data and how does it create business value".

 Available for download here:
 [class activity 1 - identify data sources to support business decisions.pdf](https://github.com/seinecle/blog/files/12578264/class.activity.1.-.identify.data.sources.to.support.business.decisions.pdf)